siege-master/rt-code-test/README.md

 2. Open the ".env" in the same folder you extracted the repository, and insert a valid Github API token where indicated, removing the angle brackets afterward.

-3. Open a terminal and navigate to the folder that it was extracted to, then do the following:
+3. Open a terminal or command prompt and navigate to the folder that it was extracted to, then do the following:

 ```sh-session
 $ npm install -g rtcodetest